WE ARE NOMURA

 On the other hand, Tokita is currently in charge of three or four major projects as a player.
 He explains the division of roles between him and his teammates as follows:

-Tokita: "When clients come to NOMURA for consultation, they often don't have a clear idea of what they want from the start, such as, 'I'd like you to do this much work,' or 'I'd like this type of work done at this price.'
-For this reason, we in sales first organize the client's requests in concrete terms, clarify the roles and responsibilities of both parties, and provide an estimate.
-Recently, projects have been getting bigger, so this initial organization has become even more important.
-I take the lead in organizing the requests, and then once the job starts to take shape, the other members take the lead."
+Tokita: "When clients come to NOMURA Co.,Ltd. for consultation, they often don't have a clear idea of what they want from the start, such as, 'I'd like you to do this much work,' or 'I'd like this type of work done at this price.'
+That's why we in sales first organize the client's requests in concrete terms, clarify the roles and responsibilities of both parties, and present an estimate after clarifying the work content.
+Recently, projects have been getting larger, so this initial organization has become even more important.
+I take the lead in this organization, and then once the job starts to take shape, the team members take the lead."

 Even in the most difficult situations, they smiled.
 A large project that was overcome with such a colleague.